heytaes/heytaes.github.io/pages/res-aprs.md

 * TNC Packet Jack
     * A 6-pin mini-DIN connector that handles audio in, audio out, PTT, and squelch signals.
 * Wireless Industry Mounting Bracket Standards
     * If you need to mount a GPS receiver, APRS display, radio, or other equipment in your car, there is an industry-standard mounting hole pattern.
 The AMPS hole pattern was created by the Association of Mobile Phone Systems?, and consists of four holes in a rectangular pattern measuring .750 inches by 1.188 inches.
 An alternative hole pattern was created by NEC (National Electronic Commission)?
-Mounting brackets using these hole patterns are available from [Haltof Product Design](http://www.haltof.com/), [Ram Mounting Systems](http://www.ram-mount.com/), [Pro.Fit International](http://www.pro-fit-intl.com/) and [DXer Case](http://www.dxercase.com/).
+Mounting brackets using these hole patterns are available from [Haltof Product Design](http://www.haltof.com/), [Ram Mounting Systems](http://www.ram-mount.com/), [Pro.Fit International](http://www.pro-fit-intl.com/).
 * NMEA 0183 Interface Standard Version 2.0 (NMEA-0183 2.0
-    * [The National Marine Electronics Association’s GPS interface standard](http://www.nmea.org/pub/0183/index.html) The standard plain text format that most GPS receivers output via a serial port.
+    * `The National Marine Electronics Association’s GPS interface standard` The standard plain text format that most GPS receivers output via a serial port.
 There are different types of GPS sentences, including:
         * `$GPGGA`
             * For position and height.
 Looks like: $GPGGA,102705,5157.9762,N,00029.3256,W,1,04,2.0,75.7,M,47.6,M,,*62
         * `$GPGLL`